 BUILDING HUMAN AND ECONOMIC CAPITAL: A STRATEGY FOR GUATEMALA

 Implemented with support from the U.S. Agency for International Development (USAID), “Opportunities for My Community” is a three-year project that brings together remittances, migrants, education and savings to promote economic and human development in Guatemala.
-Focusing on 11 municipalities and Guatemala City, the project consists of four components: a) financial education for remittance recipients in order to improve their knowledge of savings and budgeting, and to promote formal savings; b) improvement of credit access for entrepreneurs, particularly those providing education services; c) diaspora outreach in order to mobilize their resources to fund education initiatives in Guatemala; and d) after-school programs for youth in areas of high emigration.
+Focusing on 11 municipalities and Guatemala City, the project consists of four Components: a) financial education for remittance recipients in order to improve their knowledge of savings and budgeting, and to promote formal savings; b) access to credit for entrepreneurs, particularly those in the knowledge economy; c) diaspora outreach in order to mobilize their resources to fund education initiatives in Guatemala; and d) extracurricular programs for youth in areas of high emigration.
 The ultimate objective is to have a a critical mass of people formally saving, investing in education, and contributing to Guatemala’s human capital and economic development as it transitions to a more knowledge-based economy.
+More information about Opportunities for My Community can be found here.

 MIGRATION & DEVELOPMENT IN CENTRAL AMERICA: FORGING DIALOGUES, UNDERSTANDING IMPACTS